China firms cut staff on virus outbreak as Xi vows no large-scale layoffs

 In Beijing, only 11,500 restaurants were operational mid last week, or 13% of the total, the Beijing Municipal Market Supervision Bureau said.

-At least one company has said it will cease operations due to cash flow issues caused by the coronavirus.
+And at least one company has said it will cease operations due to cash flow issues caused by the coronavirus.

 Band of Brothers, a 13-year-old IT education chain, said on Weibo last week that it would stop enrolling students at its Beijing campus and disperse its employees, after the government ordered schools to delay reopenings.

-Reporting by Brenda Goh; Additional reporting by Shanghai Newsroom; Editing by Himani Sarkar
+Reporting by Brenda Goh; Additional reporting by Shanghai Newsroom and Stella Qiu in Beijing; Editing by Himani Sarkar